 I too know this feeling and spent two decades often experiencing the same kind of issues with my wife.
 Eventually, I concluded that I must have a broken and busted wife because clearly, she had the memory of an elephant about wrongdoing and just couldn’t forgive me.

 Like most of the men I encounter, I blamed her past, her upbringing, her abusive experiences, her childhood, her father, and her trouble with her parents… it was pretty easy to see the causes – so I thought.
 These unhelpful narratives are completely unhelpful and themselves erode the relationship.

 In reality, I was just a bonehead about relating to women.
 Most men of late are too.

 If this is you, I’m not saying it’s your fault. or that you’re a bad man.
-We just don’t know what we don’t know – until someone shows us.
+Until someone shows us, we just don’t know what we don’t know – until someone shows us.
 No one showed me so I didn’t know.
-Then a bunch of someones – mentors – showed me and the transformative power of it was eye-popping for me.
+Then a few mentors showed me and the transformative power of it was eye-popping for me.

 Laying a good foundation

 After struggling for hours through what feels like a “hurts from the past death match”, it’s hard to believe good things about our wives and not just throw our hands up in despair.